-Design Strategy for the Rehabilitation of the Complex
+Design Strategy for the Rehabilitation of the Complex for UNESCO World Heritage Site

-Design approach is to recreate this area as a symbol of hope and pride for the local residents.
+hb+a Architects’ design approach is to recreate this area as a symbol of hope and pride for the local residents.
 We are proposing to rehabilitate the historic mosque and create a space of healing for the community.
 A region is tied to its historic roots and Mosul with its proximity to the Tigris river is a living tale that spans thousands of years – Design approach in simple terms is seeking to manage the continuity of a strong cultural and architectural history.
 We take this as a serious responsibility to pass on a historic and cultural jewel to the next generations.

 Elements from Vernacular Architecture

-Taking lesson from Islamic Architecture in Geometry:
+Taking a lesson from Islamic Architecture in Geometry:

 The original mosque serves as the seed –